Bluefield University in the News

 by | Feb 11, 2019

-Bluefield College’s third core education class, Civic & Global Response, encourages students to find a role in serving their community.
+Bluefield University’s third core education class, Civic & Global Response, encourages students to find a role in serving their community.
 On Jan.
 15, four Bluefield students joined with their professor and did just that.

 Students Nicky Dronsick, Melissa Denson, Jordyn O’ Saben, Gabrielle Reed, and professor Dr. Cindy Bascom volunteered at Trinity United Methodist Church in Bluefield, W. Va., packing food for Blessings in a Backpack.